-A. Physical Substrate Determinations

-1. The final proposed elevation of the beach substrate after fill placement would be +8.0 feet NAVD at the top of the berm and +22.0 feet NAVD at the top of the dune.
+- A. Physical Substrate Determinations - 1.
+The final proposed elevation of the beach substrate after fill placement would be +8.0 feet NAVD at the top of the berm and +22.0 feet NAVD at the top of the dune.
 The proposed profile of the berm would be 10H:1V from the toe of dune to MLW, and maintenance of the profile shape from there to the depth of closure.
-The dune would have a 1V:5H slope from dune crest down to the berm.

-2. The sediment type involved would be sand.

-3. The initial phase of construction would establish a construction template that is higher than the final intended design template or profile.
+The dune would have a 1V:5H slope from dune crest down to the berm. - 2.
+The sediment type involved would be sand. - 3.
+The initial phase of construction would establish a construction template that is higher than the final intended design template or profile.
 It is expected that compaction and erosion would be the primary processes resulting in the change to the design template.
 In addition, the loss of fine-grained material into the water column would occur during initial settlement.
 Until the berm template is achieved and stabilized, sand will erode into the water column.
 The Corps plans for an approximate loss of 15% to 20% dredging losses.
-If 400,000 cu yd. are needed to create the new beach profile, 480,000 are dredged.
 Material lost in establishing the template actually serves to create the area known as the depth to closure.

-4. The proposed construction would result in removal of the benthic community from the borrow areas, and burial of the existing beach and nearshore communities.

-5. Other effects would include a temporary increase in suspended sediment load and a change in beach profile, particularly in reference to elevation.

-6. Actions taken to minimize impacts include selection of fill material that is similar in nature to the pre-existing substrate.
-In addition, standard construction practices to minimize turbidity and erosion would be employed and complete elimination of borrow areas identified as essential fish habitat.

-B. Water Circulation, Fluctuation and Salinity Determinations

-1. Water.
-Consider effects on:

-- a.
-Salinity No effect.

-- b.
-Water Chemistry No significant effect.

-- c.
-Clarity Minor short-term increase in turbidity during construction.

-- d.
-Color No effect.

-- e.
-Odor No effect.
+The referenced quantities, 7.8 MCY initial and 1.9MCY for periodic nourishment, are pay quantities, i.e. the quantity required to be on the beach for payment.
+Assuming at most a 25% contingency for dredging losses due to sediment characteristic variability, shoreline change prior to construction, and erosion due to storms during construction dredging quantities, the project may require approximately 2.9 mcy from Area D1 and approximately 7.0 mcy from D2 for initial construction and 2.3 mcy dredged for each periodic nourishment. - 4.
+The proposed construction would result in removal of the benthic community from the borrow areas, and burial of the existing beach and nearshore communities. - 5.
+Other effects would include a temporary increase in suspended sediment load and a change in beach profile, particularly in reference to elevation. - 6.
+Actions taken to minimize impacts include selection of fill material that is similar in nature to the pre-existing substrate.
+In addition, standard construction practices to minimize turbidity and erosion would be employed and complete elimination of borrow areas identified as essential fish habitat. - B. Water Circulation, Fluctuation and Salinity Determinations - 1.
+Water.
+Consider effects on: - a.
+Salinity No effect. - b.
+Water Chemistry No significant effect. - c.
+Clarity Minor short-term increase in turbidity during construction. - d.
+Color No effect. - e.
+Odor No effect. - f.

-- f.
 Taste No effect.

 - g.
 Dissolved gas levels No significant effect.

 - h.
 Nutrients Minor short-term effect

 - i.
 Eutrophication No effect.

 - j.
 Others as appropriate None.